davidVeer/PAL_Super_Nintendo_SNES_Endlables/README.md

 ## Selecting different color codes
 As some might be aware, the NTSC Super Nintendo cartridges contain a color coded stripe near the top of the lable to indicate wether it was made by Nintendo (Red) or a Third Party (Purple), Some Cartridges even have a Gold colored stripe.
 This indicates the game is "Players Choice" (Gold) which means the game sold over 1 million Copies.

 This feature can be shown or hidden depending on your preference.
 To do this, make sure the USA_SNES_Color_Code layer group is unfolded.
 Hide the colors that you don't want to display, and select the color you do want to display.
-If you do not wish to display any color, hide all colors or hide the entire Layer group
+If you do not wish to display any color, hide all colors or hide the entire Layer group.
+When customising games it might be usefull to have a look at [Publisher Color Codes](#publisher-color-codes)

 ![select color gif](/README_Assets/Step-by-step/GIF/Selecting_Different_Color_Codes.gif)